 Law and Public Policy (JD/MPP)

-The University of Michigan School of Law and the Ford School of Public Policy offer a joint degree program, leading to the Juris Doctor (JD) and Master of Public Policy (MPP) degrees.
-The joint program takes four years to complete by allowing students to reduce the total number of credit hours required for both degrees by double counting 27 credit hours.
+The University of Michigan Law School and the Gerald R. Ford School of Public Policy offer a joint degree program, leading to the Juris Doctor (JD) and Master of Public Policy (MPP) degrees.

 Course of Study